Newton's 1st and 2nd Law

 A boat moves through the ocean.
 There is a force on the boat West, and a force towards South.

-Find the magnitude of the resultant force on the boat using a vector diagram to scale and counting the squares.
+Find the magnitude of the resultant force on the boat using a scale diagram.

-The force towards South increases.
-What affect does this have on the resultant force on the boat?
+The force towards the South increases.
+What effect does this have on the resultant force on the boat?

 Answer:

 The resultant force becomes larger.
-Additionally, the resultant force now tilts more towards the south, as the southwards arrow will now be longer.
+The resultant force now tilts more towards the south, as the southward arrow will now be longer.

 Worked Example: